last-voice/mounty/README.md

 ```
 ## But there is still more than that

 __Mounty #TLV__ will choose the perfect category as describved above.
-But there might be categories you didn't or couldn't assign any mount to.
+But there might be empty categories you didn't or couldn't assign any mount to.

 In this case there is a _fallback_:

-It will then select one of your __flying mounts__.
+If a category is empty, it will then select one of your __flying mounts__.
 And if there are none, too, it will select one of your __ground mounts__.
 And if those are also missing, then there is only one last thing __Mounty #TLV__ can do for you: Randomly summon __any mount out of your whole collection__, preferig your favourites if there are any.

 # How to configure and use